 Certificate in Entrepreneurship:

 The Certificate in Entrepreneurship is designed for students and graduates from other academic programs who may want to start their own business and are looking for the skills to become an entrepreneur.
 This 18 credit hour program can generally be completed in 2 semesters and provides aspiring entrepreneurs with the fundamental skills they'll need to own and operate a business.
+Students pursuing a Certificate in Entrepreneurship will take 6 courses:

 Technical Certificate in Entrepreneurship: